ZaparooProject/zaparoo.org/content/news/designer-url-change/index.md

 title: "Zaparoo Designer URL has changed"
 date: 2024-12-07
 tags: ["software", "announcement"]
 summary: "The Zaparoo Designer's URL has changed to a new location.
-Please update your bookmark!"
+Please update your bookmarks!"
 showSummary: true
 authors: ["wizzo"]
 showAuthor: false